MLB The Show 22 (PS5) Review: I Play Right Field Too

 I have mixed feelings about the MLB 22 commentary, as well.
 Announcers Jon Sciambi and Chris Singleton sound believable, they react dynamically to what’s happening on screen, and they’re good at peppering quieter moments with natural-sounding conversation and anecdote.
 Play in Chicago, for example, and Singleton will happily talk about his rookie years with the Chicago White Sox.
 However, they also tend to repeat themselves – a problem that other sports games aren’t immune from, but which is always distracting.

 Overall, for baseball nerds like me, MLB 22 is a fun time.
 Once you’ve figured out the batting system, you shouldn’t have much trouble getting the hits (and rare home runs) you need to stay competitive.
-Fielding is easy enough, although it can take some getting used to the throwing mechanic, which relies on a power metre.
-And even if the diamonds are pretty rough, the SkyDome itself looks great, and I think I spotted my dad in the stands.
+Fielding is easy enough, although it can take some getting used to the throwing mechanic, which relies on a power meter.
+And even if the diamonds are pretty rough looking, the SkyDome itself looks great.
+I think I even spotted my dad, from whom I inherited a love of the sport, in the stands.

 Final score: 8/10 sideburns.